Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 ### Description:
 It contains the dynamic data of the `MultiText2DRenderer`.
-Note: the textureId is float, because we sent it to vertex shader, but it will be converted to int.
+Note: the textureId and the isUseCameraView are float, because we sent it to vertex shader, but textureId will be converted to int and the isUseCameraView will be converted to bool.

 ### Header:
 ```cpp